 Daily discount also disguises the total cost of processing by breaking total charges into “discount paid” and “discount due” subtotals.
 In order to realize how much a business paid in credit card processing fees, charges assessed throughout the month must be added to charges assessed at the end of the month.

-In the statement above, the line "less discount paid" next to the red arrow shows fees already paid; however, this amount is not included "total card fees" summary line or the "total charges" line, making it look like the business ultimately paid less in fees.
-In order to see the actual costs for processing, this business would need to add the "total charges" amount and the "less discount paid" amount.
-The business didn't only pay $511.72 in fees.
+In the statement above, the line “less discount paid” next to the red arrow shows fees already paid; however, this amount is not included “total card fees” summary line or the “total charges” line, making it look like the business ultimately paid less in fees.
+In order to see the actual costs for processing, add the “total charges” amount and the “less discount paid” amount.
+The business didn’t only pay $511.72 in fees.
 It paid $1,167.11.

-Statements often misleadingly make it appear that total charges are only those that were deducted at the end of the month, which can lead some businesses to think they're paying less than they actually are.
+Statements often misleadingly make it appear that total charges are only those that the processor deducted at the end of the month.
+This can lead some businesses to think they’re paying less than they actually are.

 How to Tell Which Discount Method You Have

-If you're reviewing credit card processing quotes here at CardFellow, simply click the "view rates and fees" button in any quote and scroll down to the "miscellaneous" section as shown.
+If you’re reviewing credit card processing quotes here at CardFellow, simply click the “view rates and fees” button in any quote.
+Scroll down to the “miscellaneous” section as shown.

 We require processors to fully disclose all quotes, including the discount method.

-If you're already processing, it's pretty easy to tell which discount method your current processor is utilizing because you will be receiving net deposits from sales or gross.
+If you’re already processing, it’s pretty easy to tell which discount method your current processor is utilizing.
+You will be receiving net deposits from sales or gross.
 From that, you can easily determine the discount method.
 You can also check your monthly processing statement.